Which German language course is right for you?

 - describe objects and people in detail (e.g. by using adjectives and relative clauses)

-- talk and write about hopes, wishes, and expectations (by using the subjunctive)
+- talk and write about hopes, wishes, and expectations (by using the subjunctive and the future tense)

-- write and read short texts about topics like sports, the arts, holidays, your living situation (roommates!), and cultural differences
+- write and read short texts about topics like weather and climate, food, your living situation, shopping habits, childhood memories, modern technology, and cultural differences

-GER 202 or 204 is probably the right level for you, if you can
+GER 202 is probably the right level for you, if you can

 - talk and write about topics like new technology, ads, workplace issues, environmental policies, city life, historical events and future plans